-The Amalfi Coast is famous in Italy – arguably just as famous as the “must-visit” cities like Rome and Venice and Florence.
+The Amalfi Coast, with its pastel-colored towns perched on the sides of cliffs, terraced lemon groves, and ever-present glimpse of deep blue sea is famous in Italy – arguably just as famous as the “must-visit” cities like Rome and Venice and Florence.

 But when you're planning your first trip to Italy, you'll quickly realize that you can't possibly fit it all in.
 There's too much to see, and the country is really just too large to cover every part of it (or even just the famous parts!) in a short trip.

-So this is where day trips can come in handy.
+So this is where day trips can come in handy – yes, even day trips to the Amalfi Coast!

-Plan your trip around visiting your top must-see spots like the Colosseum and the canals of Venice, and then set aside a couple day trips to get small tastes of regions you might want to come back and visit next time.
+Plan your main Italy trip around visiting your top must-see spots like the Colosseum in Rome and the canals of Venice, and then set aside time for a couple day trips to get small tastes of regions you might want to come back and visit next time.

 You can take a day trip to Tuscany from Florence, or a day trip to Bologna from Venice.
 And from Rome?
 From Rome, you can totally take a day trip to the Amalfi Coast.